catamphetamine/react-pages/README.md

 }
 ```

+### JSON Date parsing

 By default, when using `http` utility all JSON responses get parsed for javascript `Date`s which are then automatically converted from `String`s to `Date`s.
-This is convenient, and also safe because such date `String`s have to be in a very specific ISO format in order to get parsed (`year-month-dayThours:minutes:secondstimezone`), but if someone prefers to disable this feature then there's a flag in configuration to turn that off (see `parseDates`).
+This is convenient, and also safe because such date `String`s have to be in a very specific ISO format in order to get parsed (`year-month-dayThours:minutes:secondstimezone`), but if someone still prefers to disable this feature then there's the `parseDates: false` flag in the configuration to turn that off.

 ## Page preloading